giantswarm/docs/src/content/advanced/labelling-workload-clusters/index.md

 ## Special purpose labels

 Some of the controllers we use to manage clusters rely on the presence of certain labels.
-Hence we ask you be careful not to override or delete labels you find on the cluster resources.
-(For an exception to this rule, see [the service priority label](#service-priority).)
+Hence we restrict the creation, modification, or deletion of certain labels you find on the cluster resources.

+As a rule of thumb, labels containing the following patterns in their key are restricted:

+- `giantswarm.io`
+- `x-k8s.io`

+The complete ruleset is implemented in our provider specific admission controllers ([AWS](https://github.com/giantswarm/aws-admission-controller), [Azure](https://github.com/giantswarm/azure-admission-controller)).

-For your own labelling purposes, we strongly recommend to introduce a unique prefix, ideally based on a domain name.
+For your own labelling purposes, we strongly recommend to introduce a unique key prefix, ideally based on a domain name.
 Example:

 ```yaml
 example.tld/my-label: my-value